XiaSun-Atmos/test-case-docs/source/2019Barry.rst

 =====================================

 Hurricane Barry made landfall in Louisiana on July 11, 2019.
 The peak wind speed and minimum pressure reached 72 mph and 992 hPa, respectively during the storm.

 ...........
-Namelist,Datasets and Scripts
+Namelist, Datasets and Scripts
 ...........
 ===================
 Namelist